David Otunga: Legal advisor (2011–2015)

 At No Way Out, Otunga lost to Brodus Clay via count out.
-The next night on Raw, Otunga teamed with Big Show and John Laurinaitis in a 3 on 1 handicap match.
+The next night on Raw SuperShow, Otunga teamed with Big Show and John Laurinaitis in a 3 on 1 handicap match.
 Before the match started, Big Show walked out on Otunga and Laurinaitis.
 Otunga walked out as well during the match, because Laurinaitis had refused to tag himself in, allowing John Cena to make Laurinaitis submit.
 The next week on SmackDown, Otunga delivered a low blow to Brodus Clay as Clay was fighting Big Show.
-He returned to Raw on August 20 to confront General Manager AJ Lee.
+He returned to Raw on August 20 to confront general manager AJ Lee.
 He was put into a match against Big Show, which he lost.
 On September 3, Otunga was seen with Alberto Del Rio, who told Matt Striker that his client (Del Rio) won't talk to him.
 On the September 7 episode of SmackDown, he represented Alberto Del Rio and Ricardo Rodriguez to win the case to ban Sheamus' finishing move, the Brogue Kick, just as Otunga was facing Sheamus at the night's main event, although the Brogue Kick was later reinstated.
-He managed Alberto Del Rio at Night of Champions in his match with Sheamus for the World Heavyweight Championship which Del Rio lost, At Survivor Series, Otunga was made a part of Team Ziggler, filling in for the injured Cody Rhodes.
+He managed Alberto Del Rio at Night of Champions in his match with Sheamus for the World Heavyweight Championship which Del Rio lost.
+At Survivor Series, Otunga was made a part of Team Ziggler, filling in for the injured Cody Rhodes.
 He was eliminated by Daniel Bryan.
 Otunga competed in the 2013 Royal Rumble match entering at #9 but was eliminated by Sheamus.
 His last singles match was a loss to Ryback.
 Since then, he has been doing promotional work for WWE backstage.
 Otunga returned on October 28 when he conducted an interview for WWE.com after Big Show sued WWE and Triple H for defamation, discrimination and wrongful termination of contract.

-Otunga returned on April 6, 2014 in the André the Giant Memorial Battle Royal at WrestleMania XXX and was eliminated by Big E. Otunga did not make any WWE appearances again until he returned to live events on January 9, 2015.
-His last match was on July 5, 2015 on a WWE Live SummerSlam Heatwave Tour where he lost to R-Truth.
+Otunga returned on April 6, 2014, in the André the Giant Memorial Battle Royal at WrestleMania XXX and was eliminated by Big E. Otunga did not make any WWE appearances again until he returned to live events on January 9, 2015.
+His last match was on July 5, 2015, on a WWE Live SummerSlam Heatwave Tour where he lost to R-Truth.